sarthak1905/BlogCity/README.md

  ## Concepts Used
  This project develops both the front end as well as the backend of a website, impplying the fullstack development.
-Form validation, encryption, database management, SQL queries, creating class based views, generating templates and furnishing the UI are a few integral concepts used to achieve the fluiity in this project
+Form validation, encryption, database management, SQL queries, creating class based views, generating templates and furnishing the UI are a few integral concepts used to achieve the fluidity in this project

  ## Learning Outcome
  * This project helps one understand the true nuances of backend server management along with the bridge between the front and the back.